 SARCOPENIA IS A NATURAL MUSCLE LOSS (atrophy) due to aging.
 Periods of inactivity due to injury, illness, or a busy life can accelerate this process.
 Individuals over the age of 65 are particularly …

 LOWER BACK PAIN is one of the most common medical complaints.
-Estimates are that more than 500 million individuals worldwide experience lower back pain, making it the leading cause of disability.
-It is important to focus on good posture, strong core muscles, healthy weight, and a balanced range of motion front to back and left to […]
+Estimates are that more than 500 million individuals worldwide experience lower back pain, making it the leading cause of disability. […]

 RECOVERY IS AN ESSENTIAL ASPECT OF TRAINING.
 Delayed onset muscle soreness (DOMS) can happen 24 to 48 hours after a workout, and divers don’t want to be distracted by DOMS during their next dive.
 To improve muscle imbalances, relax muscles, increase mobility, and reduce soreness, try foam rolling.
 Foam rolling is a form of self-myofascial […]

 Cycling is a great way to improve health and fitness with no impact on your bones and joints.
 Adjusting the time and intensity can accommodate anyone from beginners to elite athletes.
 Cycling can reduce your risk of stroke, heart disease, and diabetes and improve your mental health.